GoogleCloudPlatform/java-docs-samples/bigtable/spark/README.md

 The above command should build `target/scala-2.11/bigtable-spark-samples-assembly-0.1.jar` file.

-## Test Examples using Bigtable Emulator
+## Run Examples with Bigtable Emulator

 Start the Bigtable Emulator.